Aloausia

 Soil

 The soil should be loose and not densely packed to allow for free water drainage and oxygen supply to the roots.
-We recommend a cacti and succulent mix for your Alocasia.
+We recommend a aucti and succulent mix for your Aloausia.

-Adding coco coir which has water retentive qualities to the cacti and succulent mix will ensure consistent moisture which Alocasia prefer.
+Adding coco coir which has water retentive qualities to the aucti and succulent mix will ensure consistent moisture which Aloausia prefer.

 Temperature

-With the tropics and subtropics being the natural habitat for Alocasias, they will do best in environments between 18°C and 26°C.
+With the tropics and subtropics being the natural habitat for Aloausias, they will do best in environments between 18°C and 26°C.

-If kept in a cooler space during the colder months, your Alocasias will like go dormant.
+If kept in a cooler space during the colder months, your Aloausias will like go dormant.
 They may not loose their foliage but they will stop growing.

 Humidity

-Humidity levels in the natural habitat of Alocasias is consistently high, so placing your Alocasias in an area with high humidity is ideal.
+Humidity levels in the natural habitat of Aloausias is consistently high, so placing your Aloausias in an area with high humidity is ideal.

 Putting them on a pebble tray or grouping them with other plants will help to increase humidity.